Demolition of monuments to Vladimir Lenin in Ukraine: Communist monuments toppled during Euromaidan (2013–2014)

+Post-Euromaidan

 On 9 April 2015, the Ukrainian parliament passed legislation on decommunization.
 On 15 May 2015, President of Ukraine Petro Poroshenko signed this bill into law that started a six-month period for the removal of communist monuments (excluding World War II monuments) and the mandatory renaming of settlements with names related to Communism.
 On 16 January 2017, the Ukrainian Institute of National Remembrance announced that 1,320 Lenin monuments were dismantled during decommunization.

 A website "Raining Lenins" tracks the statistics of the fall of Lenin statues in Ukraine.

 On 17 March 2016, the largest Lenin monument at the unoccupied territory of Ukraine, 19.8 meters high, was dismantled in Zaporizhzhia.
 In between the annexation of the Crimean Peninsula by the Russian Federation and 28 September 2014, the largest Lenin monument at the unoccupied territory was standing in Kharkiv (20.2 m high).
 This statue of Lenin in Kharkiv was toppled and destroyed on 28 September 2014.

 In February 2019, The Guardian reported that the two Lenin statues in the Chernobyl Exclusion Zone were the only two remaining statues of Lenin in Ukraine, if not taking into account occupied territories of Ukraine.
 In January 2021 "Radio Free Europe/Radio Liberty" located three more remaining Lenin statues in three (Ukrainian controlled) small villages.
 This increased the number of remaining Lenin statues to five.

 During the Russian invasion of Ukraine, many of these statues of Lenin, which had been taken down by Ukrainian activists, were re-erected by Russian occupiers in Russian-controlled areas.